Bristol's Shanty Scene: Where Ale Meets Adventure!

 Speaker AYes, we've got.

-Speaker AWe've got a few gigs coming up, so we're very fortunate that we're.
+Speaker AWe've got a few gigs coming up so we're very fortunate that we're.

-Speaker AWe're sponsored by Saint Auster Brewery, so.
+Speaker AWe're sponsored by St.

-Speaker ASo we go down to kind of North Cornwall around Padstow.
+Speaker ASo we go down to kind of north Cornwall around Padstow.

-Speaker AIn Bristol and Bath each year, but we've also got Falmouth Sea Shackling Festival coming up in.
+Speaker AWe also do a couple of gigs in Bristol and Bath each year but we've also got Falmouth Sea Shantling Festival coming up in June.

 Speaker AThis is going to be a hard question.

-Speaker AWhat's been the favorite?
+Speaker AWhat's been the favourite sea shank you've all sang?

 Speaker AI don't even know that it is a shanty.

-Speaker AIt's quite a modern piece that was written for Operation Mincemeat and Paul found it and I just think it's really poignant, like you said, for puppies at Paddington.
+Speaker AIt's quite a modern day piece that was written for Operation Mincemeat and Paul found it and I.

-Speaker AWe sang it there and it's just got a really sort of.
+Speaker AWe sang it there and it's just got a really sort of it builds into such a sort of momentous, lovely, driven song.

 Speaker AI think it's really, really fun.